 Marshall aid may have sped up European recovery by a few years, but by no means was it a major factor in the convergence of European nations.
 Eastern Europe grew more slowly than West not because it didn’t receive aid, but because it was forced to adopt communist economic and social policy.

 The idea of the Marshall Plan as a driver of convergence is popular because it gives us the illusion of having the power to solve the world’s problems with simple solutions.
-We prefer to think that we can fix things by throwing lots of money at them rather than raise uncomfortable questions about humanity itself.
-The stats don’t agree.
-Total aid to Africa, for example, since 1960 adds up to over $5 trillion.
-That’s the equivalent of about 50 Marshall Plans.
+We prefer to think that we can fix things by throwing lots of money at them rather than raise uncomfortable questions.
+The stats however, don’t agree.
+Total aid to Africa, for example, since 1960 adds up to over $5 trillion – the equivalent of about 50 Marshall Plans.

-If we look not only to historical circumstance (which is an important part), but also to our genetic heritage to answer this conundrum, we might get a better answer.
+If we look not only to historical circumstance (which is an important part), but also to our cultural and biological heritage to answer this conundrum, we might get a better answer.
 In the modern world, even questioning whether genes make a difference will often result in being shunned and blacklisted.
 Yet people far wiser than today’s opinion-makers have been asking these questions throughout history.
 All the way back in the sixteenth century, Niccolò Machiavelli was complaining that Italians were not as industrious, organized, and ‘virtuous’ as the Swiss.
-Such ideas have been common in politics and philosophy all the way up to the mid 20th century.
+Such ideas have been common in politics and philosophy all the way up until the 21st century.

 In an age so obsessed with equality there are few questions more important than this.
-Obviously all people deserve to be equal in the eyes of the law and in regards their rights, but when the conversation turns to national and socio-economic inequalities, we are faced with the question of innate potential.
+Obviously all people deserve to be equal in the eyes of the law, in regards their rights, and in terms of their value as a person.
+But when the conversation turns to national and socio-economic inequalities, we are faced with the question of individual potential.

 It is this question that the entirety of modern political and academic discourse seeks to ignore.
 Attempted explanations such as that of the Marshall Plan fall flat, but another exists; that of national institutions.
-Many an economist and social scientist have grown popular by promoting this comforting thesis: poor countries are poor not because there is anything different about the people, but because the institutions differ.
+Many an economist and social scientist have grown popular by promoting this thesis: poor countries are poor not because there is anything different about their genes or their culture, but because the institutions differ.

 In fairness to the proponents of this theory, institutions are extremely important.
-Their theory is at least half-true, but in a way that makes it more misleading than if they peddled total untruths.
-The Japanese, for example, had not taken the idea capitalism beyond its primitive form until Commodore Perry’s use of force opened up their country to foreign trade in 1854.
-The Japanese, unlike most countries, proved very adept at capitalism.
+Their theory is at least half-true.
+The Japanese, for example, had not taken the idea of capitalism beyond its primitive form until Commodore Perry’s use of force opened up their country to foreign trade in 1854.
+The Japanese proved very adept at capitalism.

 Conversely, a nation can be held back by an overzealous application of socialism.
 Eastern Europe until 1989 and Mao’s China are prime examples of this.
 Arguably this was also the case for the post-war United Kingdom, where Labour governments passed ambitious socialist programmes seeking to solve longstanding inequalities between the economic classes.
 This seems to have inadvertently caused Britain’s economic underperformance when compared to the Continent (though attempting to maintain Great Power status almost certainly contributed too).
 By 1980 it was about 20% poorer than France.